samonfar/jekyll-now/about.md

 permalink: /about/
 ---

-Some information about you!
+This is a sample blog Sahar Monfared created as part of Lab 2 of DSCI_511.

 ### More Information

-This is a sample blog Sahar Monfared created as part of Lab 2 of DSCI_511.
+The purpose is to learn how to blog using Github as well as experiment with Markdown.

 ### Contact me